-Hi, Jane.
+: Hi, Jane.
 Would you like to come to our country house for the weekend?
-Thank you, I'd like to very much.
+This same: Would you like to come to our country house for the weekend; Thank you, I'd like to very much.
 But how do I find your country house, Q-ty?
 Well, you take the M3 motorway first.
 Then leave the M3 at Woking.
-Turn left at the traffic lights.
+Turn right at the traffic lights.
 Then go up the hill, and over the first bridge.
 Turn left and along the road by the river.
-Go past the pub, and turn left up the hill.
-Go round the corner past the farm on the left, and our country house is at the end of the road.
-It's easy!
+Go past the pub, and turn right up the hill.
+Go round the corner past the farm on the left, and our country house is at the end of the road lt's easy!